 “Canadian Soundings: Plumbing the Depths of Voice in Canadian Theatre”

-Organizers: Sasha Kovacs and Michael Elliott
+Moderators: Sasha Kovacs and Michael Elliott

 In nautical terms, a sounding is used to determine the depth of water under a ship.
 This curated panel takes inspiration from this marine procedure to locate the deep histories of the voice in Canadian performance, and to explore how vocal practices and innovations impact and intersect with the buoyancy of certain habits, historiographies, and traditions in the Canadian theatre.